 As required under the Affordable Care Act (ACA), certain services will be covered at no cost to the member when performed by a Tier 1 provider.
-Tier 2 preventive services are also covered at no cost sharing.
-For services provided at Tier 3, members may be responsible for any amount in excess of the maximum plan allowance.
+Tier 2 preventive services are also covered at no cost sharing (see Section 3 for benefits paid at the Tier 3 levels).
 Moda may use reasonable medical management techniques to determine the most medically appropriate cost effective option that is covered at no cost, as permitted by the ACA.
 This means that some services listed in section 7.3 below may be subject to member cost sharing: